w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 **Drawbacks:**

-- Wasm could be a performance bottleneck, as it is slower than making native calls.
+- Execution of code in Wasm could be a performance bottleneck, as it is slower than making native calls.
 - A considerable amount of data is required in the PoV (proof of validity) function for proving the parachain state.
 - Other limitations within the Parachains Protocol to keeping parachains compatible with the entire